Posted by Anant Patel

 Reason for the removal of the reconsideration request form

-Reconsideration request work only for manual actions, not for the algorithmic action.
+Reconsideration requests work only for manual actions, not for algorithmic action.
 So, Google allows us to only submit a reconsideration request, which is now termed as the “request review”, under the manual actions option.
-It means less review of reconsideration requests for Google’s people, and the submitted requests would be more target oriented.
+It means less review of reconsideration requests for Google’s people, and the submitted requests would be more target-oriented.
 The communication with the tools is better right now.

 How to submit a reconsideration request?